adarshshan/OCR-text-extract/README.md

 # Full-Stack OCR Text Extraction Application

 This project is a full-stack application designed to extract structured text from documents (images and PDFs) using OCR.
-It features an Angular frontend and a Node.js/Express backend that uses the Tesseract.js library.
+It features an Angular frontend and a Node.js/Express backend that uses the Google Vision API.

 ## Features